GoogleChrome/web.dev/src/site/content/en/blog/url-protocol-handler/index.md

 date: 2021-05-05
 description: |
-  After registering a PWA as a protocol handler, when a user clicks on a hyperlink with a specific scheme such as mailto, ms-word, or web+music from a browser or a platform-specific app, the registered PWA will open and receive the URL.
+  After registering a PWA as a protocol handler, when a user clicks on a hyperlink with a specific scheme such as mailto, bitcoin, or web+music from a browser or a platform-specific app, the registered PWA will open and receive the URL.
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/KKxFqY5Q6ovfi3qomHcv.jpg
 alt: A metal chain used as the symbol for links.